parhampr/MediChain2.0/usage.md

 Install all the node packages in medichain-back-end and medichain-front-end.
 Run the below commands from the main folder

 - `npm i --prefix medichain-front-end`
-- `npm i --prefix medichain-backend-end`
+- `npm i --prefix medichain-back-end`

 ## Step 3